 Extracting data from the Spreadsheet

-The extraction was pretty straightforward:
+The extraction was straightforward:

-- extract each sheet into its json
+- extract each sheet into its JSON

-A few experiments were made on the format so that it was the most developer friendly and easy to use.We settled with json:
+A few experiments were made on the format to ensure it was the most developer-friendly and easy to use.
+We settled on JSON:

 - widely used and can be parsed and read from everything

-- pretty readable when prettified
+- fairly readable when prettified

 JSON schema

-After normalizing the data, a json schema was added to check mandatory fields and look up the list of authorized licenses in an explicit list.
-That way, no new license type could be added without the schema not being updated and checked beforehand.
-The format is not set in stone and had evolved a bit since the initial version.
-It is quite easy to update and track changes due to being versioned in the git repository.
+That way, no new license type could be added without updating and validating the schema.
+The format is not set in stone and has evolved a bit since the initial version.
+It is quite easy to update and track changes due to being versioned in the Git repository.

 The SPDX Identifier is used as the license type field.